kumarabhirup/bulk-mail-cli/README.md

 <br />

 ## Shoot the mails after you feed data
+**If you are to send mails using Gmail,** just turn on the `less secure apps` option [here](https://myaccount.google.com/lesssecureapps).

 Done tweaking with Templates and CSV file?
+Done doing those configurations?
 It is time to send the mails!
 ```
 $ bulkmail mail
 ```